Life in the open sea

 The ocean is a place of mystery and wonder, underneath the seemingly lifeless waters nature finds a home.

-Occasionally marine mammals like pods of bottle nosed dolphins and Harbor porpoise will be seen.
-Sometimes common seals feed over the wave cut platform at high tide and rarely a bull grey seal will haul themselves up on the beach and attract attention from visitors.
+Occasionally marine mammals will be seen, pods of bottle nosed dolphins and Harbour porpoise most likely.
+Sometimes a curious common seal will feed over the wave cut platform at high tide.
+Rarely a bull grey seal will haul themselves up on the beach and attract attention from visitors.